khraoverflow/NET-scan/README.md

     port 445
     timeout 3 seconds
 ```
-# release :
+# release and usage :

+drop the khra-scan.exe on one a machine you have a shell on and use the args above to start the scan.

-i highly recommand compiling your own executables from code :
+i highly recommand compiling your own executables from code in VS studio :

 compile with NET 3.5 for windows 7
 and NET 4.5 for windows 10

 BUT .. as some are lazy enough to not do that and willing to run a random .exe from the internet there's the release folder.

 # todo list:
 - clean the ugliness (made in few minutes in a hurry sorry xD)
 - scan from CIDR